microsoft/api-guidelines/azure/Guidelines.md

 :no_entry: **DO NOT** include a version number segment in any operation path.

 :no_entry: **DO NOT** use the same date when transitioning from a preview API to a GA API.
-If the preview 'api-version' is '2021-06-04-preview', the GA version of the API <b>must be</b> a date later than 2021-06-04
+If the preview 'api-version' is '2021-06-04-preview', the GA version of the API **must be** a date later than 2021-06-04

 :no_entry: **DO NOT** keep a preview feature in preview for more than 1 year; it must go GA (or be removed) within 1 year after introduction.